wille/reporting-api/README.md

 - `Permissions-Policy` reports to the `default` reporting group if `report-to` is not set.
 - `report-to` group MUST be in double quotes (eg. `report-to="group"`) in COOP AND COEP headers to be used.
-- [`Document-Policy`](https://wicg.github.io/document-policy/) and [`Document-Policy-Report-Only`](https://wicg.github.io/document-policy/) is not available in any browser yet.
+- [`Document-Policy`](https://wicg.github.io/document-policy/) and [`Document-Policy-Report-Only`](https://wicg.github.io/document-policy/) is doesn't look that supported or well documented, is it supersceded by Permissions-Policy?
 - Safari sends reports in the format `body: { ... }` instead of an array of reports and it doesn't include an `age`

-#### TODO

-- README
-- Versioning
-- Fail safe Schemas for all supported types of reports
-- Error handling